axibase/atsd/administration/migration/container.md

 The `DataMigrator` job may take a long time to complete.
 You can monitor the job progress in the Yarn web interface at `http://atsd_hostname:8050/`.

-The Yarn interface will be automatically terminated once the `DataMigrator` is finished.
+The Yarn interface is automatically terminated once the `DataMigrator` is finished.

 Step 6.
 Migration is now complete.